 The wisdom of the timeless Jain tradition presents us with a classification system to help us inspect the causes in detail.
 It may help to look at it as 3.5.4.5.25:

-3 actions by operation of mind, speech and body
+3 actions by operation of the mind, speech and body

-5 senses through with the outer world is experienced
+5 senses through which there is experience of the outer world

 The arising of passions, typically as a reaction to an external situation that takes place or a thought the spontaneously arises in the mind, leads to the inflow of karma.